-Have you ever stopped to wonder how the first month of the year came to be called “January,” or where the other months’ names, from “February” through “December,” actually originated?
-In case the start of another trip around the sun has you curious, here’s a brief overview of how we arrived at our present-day calendar system.
+Have you ever stopped to wonder how the first month of the year came to be called “January,” or where the other months’ names, from “February” through “December,” actually came from?
+In case you’re curious, here’s a brief overview of how we arrived at our current calendar system.

-Most of the world now follows the Gregorian calendar — also known as the Christian or Western calendar, according to Timeanddate.com.
-Considered the most widely-used international standard for measuring time, the Gregorian calendar is a solar calendar based on a 365-day year that’s divided into 12 months.
+Most of the world now follows the Gregorian calendar — also known as the Christian or Western calendar.
+Nowadays considered the most widely-used international standard for measuring time, the Gregorian calendar is a solar calendar based on a 365-day year that’s divided into 12 months.
 It replaced the Julian calendar, which did not accurately measure the time it takes Earth to make an orbit around the sun, known as a tropical year.

 Prior to the Julian calendar, there was the ancient Roman calendar, which the Gregorian calendar is based upon.
 The Roman calendar was a far more “complicated lunar calendar,” per the Farmer’s Almanac; while it also featured 12 months in every year, initially only 10 of the months were seen fit to name.
 And wintertime has a long history of being considered a time for rest: In ancient Rome, it was a time when the government and military were inactive, which resulted in only naming the months that are now known as March through December.
 March was originally the first month of the Roman calendar, the British Museum’s website explains; a calendar reform eventually added January and February, albeit to the “end” of the calendar at the time.